Josh Brolin: Early work and breakthrough (1980s)

 Brolin started his career in TV films and guest roles on TV shows before landing a more notable role as Brandon Walsh in the Richard Donner-directed film The Goonies (1985).
 Brolin was considered for the role of Tom Hanson in the series 21 Jump Street; Brolin and Johnny Depp were the finalists for the role, and the two became close and remained friends.
 The role ultimately went to Depp.
 Brolin guest-starred in an episode of the show in its first season.

 Career decline (1990–2006)

-Brolin played a small role in the 1994 movie Roadflower.
-He has implied that he turned away from film acting for years after the premiere of his second film, Thrashin', due to what he called his "horrendous" acting.
+Brolin has implied that he turned away from film acting for years after the premiere of his second film, Thrashin', due to what he called his "horrendous" acting.
+As Brolin said later, "Flirting With Disaster (1996) was the first movie where I thought, 'Oh, thank God I got to do that one.'
+It's the first movie of mine where I wasn't watching my performance at all.
+I was just loving the movie."
 For several years, Brolin appeared in stage roles in Rochester, New York, often alongside mentor and friend Anthony Zerbe.
 One of Brolin's more prominent roles early in his career was that of Wild Bill Hickok in the ABC Western TV series The Young Riders, which lasted three seasons (1989–92).
 Two other TV series in which Brolin was involved include the Aaron Spelling production Winnetka Road (1994) and Mister Sterling (2003), both of which were cancelled after a few episodes.